Platoniq/platoniq.net/_call_to_actions/contact-service.md

 uid: cta-contact-service
 en:
   title: Contact
-  content: If you want, you can also contact us filling this form
+  content: If you want, you can also contact us by completing this form
   button:
     label: Send
   image: